-- Yellow must give Blue mark-room, which includes room for Blue to bear away to the course needed to begin sailing the next leg (def. mark-room). - Rule 18 applies until Blue either has been given mark-room, passes head to wind, or leaves the zone.
+Yellow must give Blue mark-room, which includes room for Blue to bear away to round or pass mark on the required side, and to leave it astern. (def. mark-room).

+Rule 18 applies until Blue either leaves the mark astern, passes head to wind, or leaves the zone.